davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 3.6.7 =

+* Improvements to contest scoring dashboard.

+= 3.6.6 =

+* Multiple updates to the scoring dashboard for contests (particularly contests conducted online)
+* Added the ability to open a separate browser window displaying only the green/yellow/red colors.
+Can be used in combination with a virtual webcam to show timing colors in a Zoom meeting without sharing other information.

 = 3.6.5 =